 If you don’t have a UPS Store near you, check out the Notary Rotary.
 Not only does it have a super slick rhyming name, but it will also help you find a local notary near you just by entering your zip code.

 For your witnesses, this can be anyone who is over 18, provides their contact information, and is willing to spend five minutes with you watching you sign the documents.
 We were able to snag two kind witnesses that were already at the UPS Store buying some overpriced packing tape and boxes.

 It is smart to choose witnesses that aren’t going to inherit anything in your will.
 This keeps the situation clean, tidy and drama-free.

-Whatever you choose, the most important thing is to ensure your executor knows where the will is located.
+Whatever you choose, the most important thing is to ensure your executor knows where the family will is located.
 If your will isn’t found, it could be a difficult situation for your children or others named in your will as beneficiaries.
-If you move your will or if you move houses, make sure your executor knows where to find it.
+And if you move your will or if you move houses, make sure your executor knows where to find it.

 Set a calendar reminder (Google Calendar, iCalendar, etc) to review your will annually to ensure it still reflects your current wishes.
 Have a quick discussion with your spouse about how your will reads and make sure you are both still in agreement with all of the details.

 Every year comes with new excitement and change.
 Who knows?
-You may have had another bundle of joy to add to your will.
+You may have had another child to add to your will.